With God Daily | SkyeJethani.com

-The Holy Post | Weekly | 1h
+The Holy Post | Weekly | 1.5h

-SUMMARY: Phil Vischer (creator of Veggie Tales, author), Skye Jethani (author, pastor) and Christian Taylor (filmmaker) have a round table discussion about several headlines from the past week and how they relate to a Christian world view.
+SUMMARY: Phil Vischer (creator of Veggie Tales, author), Skye Jethani (author, pastor) and Christian Taylor (filmmaker) have a round table discussion about several headlines from the past week and how they relate to a Christian worldview.

 The second half of the show consists of Jethani or Vischer interviewing a guest author, speaker, pastor, theologian, professor, etc.

-WHY WE LIKE IT: The three are very comfortable talking with each other and are only getting better at their craft.
+WHY WE LIKE IT: The three hosts are very comfortable talking with each other and are only getting better at their craft.
 Vischer and Jethani can get goofy at times, which is part of the charm, but Taylor does an expert job of reeling them in.
 She also does a great job of asking the questions that most of us would like to ask.

-After listening to an episode we are almost always challenged in our walk with God
+After listening to an episode we are almost always challenged in our walk with God.

 Church Politics Podcast | Weekly | 45m

 SUMMARY: Attorney Justin Giboney and pastor Chris Butler breakdown policies and headlines through a Christian worldview without a party bias.
-Michael Wear left the podcast in November of 2020 to pursue other projects.